lips-hci/LIPSedge-ros/README-t235.md

 # ROS wrapper for OpenNI2 using LIPSedge™ camera T235

-We have tested LIPSedge™ T235 camera in [ros1 noetic](https://hub.docker.com/r/osrf/ros/tags?name=noetic) docker container.
+We have tested LIPSedge™ T235 camera in [ros noetic](https://hub.docker.com/r/osrf/ros/tags?name=noetic) docker container.

 For other distro, we are not sure, if you have any request or need any support.
 Please mail to [LIPS](https://www.lips-hci.com/contact).